heinsaar/kaizen/Examples.md

 for (int i : zen::in(1, 10))    // i from 1 to 9
 for (int i : zen::in(0, 10, 2)) // i from 0 to 8, step 2
 ```
+Our benchmarks consistently show that, for optimized builds, not only is there zero overhead from using
+`zen::in()` instead of a raw loop, but sometimes `zen::in` even ends up slightly *faster* (yes, faster)
+than the raw loop for both MSVC (the Visual Studio compiler) as well as GCC/Clang.
+Compiler optimizations can be full of surprises.
 ### Strings
 Python-like substring extractions:
 ```cpp